dell/csm-docs/content/v3/authorization/v2.0 Tech Preview/configuration/proxy-server/_index.md

 ```

 >__Note__:
-> - The `roles` are a comma seperate list of roles that the tenant can be associated with.
+> - The `roles` are a comma separate list of roles that the tenant can be associated with.
 > - The `volumePrefix` is the prefix that all volumes and snapshots will contain to show association with the tenant.
 > - By creating a tenant, it will automatically bind with the roles for usage.